cd-4/syft/README.md

 The usages was designed to be effective once you know how to use it.
 Some commands are only applicable to Images, some are only applicable to Videos.

 ###### Note:
 - Do not click anywhere in the Content Viewer.
-You will not be able to change files afterwards.
+You will not be able to change files afterwards viewing a video file (not webm).
 If you click there, simply click outside of the content view inside the window and it should revert back to normal.
 [See Issue #4](https://github.com/syftking/syft/issues/4)

 - Webm files do not yet support scrubbing and restarting.
 Simply change files to restart [See Issue #5](https://github.com/syftking/syft/issues/5)